 Okay, okay, I’m off my little tangent….

-Let’s say you purchased the customer profile worksheets to give house cleaning estimates.
-Consider the size of a typical bedroom.
+For example, let’s say you used the client profile worksheets.
+Well, consider the size of a typical bedroom.
 If it would take you 20 minutes to make the bed, dust, polish, vacuum, and mop, then write 20 minutes down.

 If it would take you 45 minutes to properly clean the kitchen, then write down 45 minutes next to the kitchen’s cleaning task.

 While taking notes to give a price for maid services, don’t forget to put a time down even for small areas like halls, steps, entry way and mud rooms.